labbots/bash-utility/README.md

 - **0**:  If successful.
 - **2**: Function missing arguments.
-- other exitcode returned by iteratee
+- other exitcode returned by iteratee.

 #### Output on stdout